-This year I went through a pretty good overhaul.
-Not only have I changed what awards students get for their years of study as part of the MTNA Music Study Award (again, see the first post), but I changed trophy companies and I am very happy with the results.
+Today, I’ll be sharing some of my changes, which include updating the progression of awards students receive for their years of study as part of the MTNA Music Study Award program, as well as the physical trophies.
+I changed trophy companies, and I am very happy with the results.

-In previous years, all students received a certificate for the years of study along with with an additional award every two years.
+Up until now, all students in my studio received a certificate for their years of study along with an additional item, such as a pin or trophy, every two years.
 It looked something like this:

 Year 1 – Certificate